Oxygen (2020 film): Production

-Release & Reception
+Release and reception

 Promotional campaign of Oxygen was limited to poster release and dropping a single trailer on social media.
 On 2 August 2020, the film premiered on Club 11 Entertainment's YouTube channel during Eid -al Azha season as planned.

 Oxygen has been praised by social media and YouTube viewers upon its release.
 Mahi has gained critical acclaim for her reinvented look and portraying Maya's character of an ordinary daughter.